doctornono/script.dejavu/docs/DEVELOPERS.md

 `playcount`, `lastplayed`, `userrating`, TMDB/IMDb `uniqueid`, resume bookmarks, library favourites, and the full movie/show library as Digital collection.

 After Connect, the script offers the import when a video library exists.
-The user can also start it from **Add-on settings → Import Kodi library** (button **Import my Kodi history**), the Programs menu (first item when logged in), or another addon:
+The user can also start it from **Add-on settings → Kodi** (button **Import Kodi library**), the Programs menu (first item when logged in), or another addon:

 ```python
 dv = DejaVuClient()